Jacksonville Flag Football

 // Overtime

-2. Overtime will begin with a coin toss by the referee.
+- Overtime will begin with a rock-paper-scissors game by the captains.

-*The team that wins the coin toss decides if they start on offense or defense (there is no option to decline).
+- The team that wins the game decides if they start on offense or defense.
 Their opponent will decide which endzone to use.
-Both teams will attempt to score in the same endzone.
+Both teams will attempt to score into the same endzone.

-3. Each team will have 4 downs to score from ten (10) paces/yards out from the goal line.
+- Each team will have 4 downs to score from ten (10) yard line line.
 If a team scores, they will have the opportunity to go for one (1) or two (2) extra points.
-The game will be decided when one team scores more points in the rotation.
+The game will be decided when one team scores more points within an overtime period.

-*If the score is still tied after two complete overtime periods, each team must attempt a two-point conversion after they score a touchdown until a winner is decided.
+- If the score is still tied after the first overtime period, each team must attempt a two-point conversion after they score a touchdown until a winner is decided.

 // GOLDEN RULE